By Caitlyn Buchanan, 28 March 2019

 3. Workplace Relations Act 2015

 Section 36(5) of the Workplace Relations Act 2015 has been amended so that a “relevant offence” now includes offences as listed under the Terms of Employment (Information) Act 1994 (as previously mentioned).
 This now allows a WRC inspector to issue a fixed payment notice, as an alternative to initiating prosecution proceedings.
-This can be invoked when the inspector has reasonable belief that a person has committed an offence.
+This can be invoked when the inspector has a reasonable belief that a person has committed an offence.
 For example, when not providing the written statement of core terms of employment within the accepted time frame or by deliberately providing information that is misleading within the statement.

 4. Unfair Dismissals Act 1997